My Bed Book

 A Japanese translation of MY BED, published by Fukuinkan Shoten is now available in Japan.

 A touring exhibition of the original embroidered bas-relief artwork that is photographed and reproduced in the book is now underway.
-Salley Mavor: Bedtime Stitches is traveling around the country for a few years, with bookings through 2024.
-More information about the exhibition, including a current schedule is at the end of this post.
+Salley Mavor: Bedtime Stitches is traveling around the country, with bookings into 2027.
+More information about the exhibition (including a current schedule) is at the end of this post.

-For a while now, I’ve shared the process of making the 3-dimensional bas-relief illustrations, which involve stitching, embroidery and other embellishment techniques.
+I shared the process of making the 3-dimensional bas-relief illustrations for MY BED on this blog, which involved stitching, embroidery and other embellishment techniques.
 Posts I’ve written about each page are listed here:

-Rebecca Bond wrote a poem that celebrates our diversity, while also bringing us together through the universal theme of children sleeping safe in their beds.
+The book’s author, Rebecca Bond, wrote a poem that celebrates our diversity, while also bringing us together through the universal theme of children sleeping safe in their beds.
 As the illustrator, it was my task to bring these children to life and create their varying environments.

 SALLEY MAVOR: BEDTIME STITCHES